 Visit National Rail for more information.

 Services run from Epsom station.
 The nearest bus stops to Langley Vale Wood are Downs Road on Headley Road, and Grosvenor Road in Langley Vale village.
+The Surrey Connect call-on-demand bus also stops at Langley Vale Wood car park.

 Visit Traveline for more information.

-To access Langley Vale Wood from Epsom Downs, please follow the route/s on the map provided.
-Although there are a number of public footpaths and public bridleways crossing the Downs, we ask our visitors to follow our recommended route and be mindful that these areas of Epsom Downs are frequently used to exercise racehorses.
+To access Langley Vale Wood from Epsom Downs, please follow the routes on the walking map.
+Although there are a number of public footpaths and public bridleways crossing the Downs, we ask our visitors to follow our recommended route.

 Facilities and access